behnams202323/behnams/README.md

 # python
 pycache/

-# Ignore .husky for new contributors using lefthook while maintaining
+# Ignore .husky for new contributors using lefthook while
 # backwards compatibility for past contributors
 .husky